FREE Shipping on orders over $899

 12. Alcohol

 Alcohol can have an unpredictable effect on blood sugar levels.
-In some people, alcohol can cause a dramatic drop in blood glucose, while in others it can cause a spike.
-In addition, many alcoholic beverages, especially cocktails and liqueurs, contain added sugars that can raise glucose levels.
+In some people, alcohol can cause a dramatic drop in blood glucose, while in others it can cause an increase.
+Additionally, many alcoholic beverages, especially cocktails and spirits, contain added sugars that can raise blood glucose levels.

-If you choose to consume alcohol, it is important to do so in moderation and choose low-sugar options, such as dry wine or spirits without sugary mixes.
-It is also essential to consume alcohol with food to reduce the risk of hypoglycemia.
+If you choose to consume alcohol, it's important to do so in moderation and choose low-sugar options, such as dry wine or spirits without sugary mixes.
+It's also essential to consume alcohol with food to reduce the risk of hypoglycemia.

 Remember that prevention is better than cure